 Whereas forward, top-down transfer requires those working in subsidiaries to be able and willing to receive and understand – and, because of power differences, HQ may send down knowledge regardless of whether foreign subsidiaries find it useful or not – reverse transfer meets with an additional challenge: the ability and willingness of subsidiary employees to explain to and convince their hierarchical superiors at HQ.
 It requires a considerable commitment and effort, especially if the parent organisation’s culture is one influenced by domination or aloofness.
 Nevertheless, reverse knowledge transfer is highly important – it could mean harvesting the next best thing since sliced bread…or losing out on a billion-dollar earning innovation.

-Japan, a testing ground
+Japan, a testing ground for multinationals

 Aware of this, Profs.
 Yamao and Peltokorpi decided to test out several hypotheses linked to fostering the best possible strategies to generate positive knowledge transfer from subsidiaries to headquarters of large MNCs.
 They collected data from Japanese middle managers working in 574 functional departments of foreign subsidiaries in Japan.
 Why Japan?